Peter Bogdanovich, director of ‘Paper Moon,’ dead at 82

 But his Hollywood education started earlier than that: His father took him at age 5 to see Charlie Chaplin and Buster Keaton movies at the Museum of Modern Art.
 He’d later make his own Keaton documentary, “The Great Buster,” which was released in 2018.

-Bogdanovich and Platt moved to Los Angeles in the mid-1960s, where they attended Hollywood parties and struck up friendships with Corman and Frank Marshall, then just an aspiring producer, who helped get the film “Targets” off the ground.
+Bogdanovich and Platt moved to Los Angeles in the mid-1960s, where they attended Hollywood parties and struck up friendships with director Roger Corman and Frank Marshall, then just an aspiring producer, who helped get the film “Targets” off the ground.
 And the professional ascent only continued for the next few films and years.
 But after “Paper Moon,” which Platt collaborated on after they had separated, he would never again capture the accolades of those first five years in Hollywood.

 Bogdanovich’s relationship with Shepherd led to the end of his marriage to Platt, with whom he shared daughters Antonia and Sashy, and a fruitful creative partnership.
 The 1984 film “Irreconcilable Differences” was loosely based on the scandal.
 He later disputed the idea that Platt, who died in 2011, was an integral part of the success of his early films.

-He would go on to make two other films with Shephard, an adaptation of Henry James’s “Daisy Miller” and the musical “At Long Last Love,” neither of which were particularly well-received by critics or audiences.
+He would go on to make two other films with Shepherd, an adaptation of Henry James’s “Daisy Miller” and the musical “At Long Last Love,” neither of which were particularly well-received by critics or audiences.

-And he also passed up on major opportunities at the height of his successes.
+And he also passed on major opportunities at the height of his successes.
 He told Vulture he turned down “The Godfather,” “Chinatown” and “The Exorcist.”

 Headlines would continue to follow Bogdanovich for things other than his movies.
-He began an affair with Playboy Playmate Dorothy Stratten while directing her in “They All Laughed” in the spring and summer of 1980.
+He began an affair with Playboy Playmate Dorothy Stratten while directing her in “They All Laughed,” a romantic comedy with Audrey Hepburn and Ben Gazzara, in the spring and summer of 1980.
 Her husband, Paul Snider, murdered her that August.
 Bogdanovich, in a 1984 book titled ″The Killing of the Unicorn: Dorothy Stratten, 1960-1980,″ criticized Hugh Hefner’s Playboy empire for its alleged role in events he said ended in Stratten’s death.
 Then, nine years later, at 49, he married her younger sister Louise Stratten, who was just 20 at the time.
-They divorced in 2001, but continued living together, with her mother in Los Angeles
+They divorced in 2001, but continued living together, with her mother in Los Angeles.

 In an interview with the AP in 2020, Bogdanovich acknowledged that his relationships had an impact on his career.